TaintedPhoenix/myflex-automation/README.md

         },
         "6" : {
             "query" : "Tadeu",
-            "name" : "VGCUSA", #Check for desired block with name "VGCUSA" first, "teacher" : "Tadeu" #And if not found, check for block with teacher "Tadeu" }
+            "name" : "VGCUSA", //Check for desired block with name "VGCUSA" first, "teacher" : "Tadeu" //And if not found, check for block with teacher "Tadeu" }
     },
-    "eventTitle" : "I Block", #User's School uses title "I Block" for unscheduled blocks "interval" : 86400000, #Check for newly-opened blocks every 24 hours "loggingEnabled" : true, #Write program output to a log file "outputEnabled" : true #Display non-critical program messages in the console }
+    "eventTitle" : "I Block", //User's School uses title "I Block" for unscheduled blocks "interval" : 86400000, //Check for newly-opened blocks every 24 hours "loggingEnabled" : true, //Write program output to a log file "outputEnabled" : true //Display non-critical program messages in the console }
 ```